Are Employee Complaints Protected Speech?

 Find an Experienced Employment Law Attorney

-Both attorneys agree that no matter how careful you are when it comes to speaking truth to power in the workplace, there’s always a risk.
-“Be sure to consult with a lawyer regarding freedom of speech and your constitutional rights as a first line of defense,” Mars says.
+No matter how careful you are when it comes to speaking truth to power in the workplace, there’s always a risk.
+“Be sure to consult with an employment lawyer regarding freedom of speech and your constitutional rights as a first line of defense,” Mars says.

 What do I do next?